Wearables have made big strides in monitoring how stressed we are, and the likes of Garmin, Apple, Fitbit, and Google are all on board.

-"When we breathe in a controlled, thoughtful manner we gradually lower our heart rate and increase the beat to beat variability.
-When this happens, the brain gets a signal from the heart that is basically like saying 'Relax, things are okay!
+"When we breathe in a controlled, thoughtful manner we gradually lower our heart rate and increase the beat-to-beat variability.
+When this happens, the brain gets a signal from the heart that is saying 'Relax, things are okay!
 No need to worry.'"

 Stress for the body

 The other big area of stress tracking and wearables relates to fitness and exercise.
 So this is the concept of using the same heart rate variability measurements, to help indicate the strain and stresses put on the body after a workout and what it can mean from your recovery.

 Companies like Whoop, Oura, and Fitbit use those heart rate variability measurements to offer insights into how ready your body is ready to perform.

 The value lies in using those measurements to understand trends that can help you see when you are at your optimum to tackle a workout.